How to design your Thomas Jefferson Education in your homeschool family. (TJEd)

 Firstly, go back to the source and read what Oliver Van DeMille says in his book, A Thomas Jefferson Education; Teaching a Generation of Leaders for the Twenty-First Century, by Oliver Van DeMille.

-The A Thomas Jefferson Education Home Companion, by Oliver DeMille, his wife Rachel and Diann Jeppson, has many practical steps in creating a plan for your family.
+I would also recommend: A Thomas Jefferson Education Home Companion, by Oliver DeMille, his wife Rachel and Diann Jeppson, has many practical steps in creating a plan for your family.
 This book has additional ideas from Mrs Diann Jeppson and this book shows that a TJEd will look different in everyone's home.

 A third book in the trilogy which will help you also is : Leadership Education: The Phases of Learning.
 This book shows the reader what the phases of learning are and how TJEd principles can be implemented in your homeschool.